 We loved the focus on design, the ethos of second-hand shopping, the cute trams and bikes on every street corner - and the chill vibe.

 For me, one of the joys of travel is the exposure to a range of exhibitions and galleries.
-The FIX exhibition at the Design Museum was tailor-made for a couple of who have spent their working life dealing in antiques and restoration :) for us.
-Finland has an enviable culture around recycling and a re-use mentality of all things - from consumer goods to re-purposing buildings.
+The FIX exhibition at the Design Museum was tailor-made for a couple of who have spent their working life dealing in antiques and restoration :) Finland has an enviable culture around recycling and a re-use mentality of all things - from consumer goods to re-purposing buildings.
 It is the way they live.

 And then there was Greece.
-The mesmerizing shades of blue paint on buildings and the colour of the sea goes straight to my heart.
+The mesmerizing shades of blue paint on buildings, and in the deep colour of the sea goes straight to my heart.
 Staying on the island of Hydra, which banned cars/wheels many years ago was the ideal anti-dote to the angst I had about tourism.
 With only a couple of thousand permanent locals and strict building codes there is a sense that the balance is right.
 Though the no-wheels policy has its drawbacks, when an injured woman was inelegantly transported to the port in a cart being pulled by a mule !

 💙